DEVON YURTS Glamping in Style!

 Guests used a whole pack of 32 fire lighters to light one fire.
 If you are not experienced in lighting a fire then please read the instructions provided very carefully - only one fire lighter is needed to light each fire - patience is required when using logs on a wood burning stove or fire pit.

-17. Guests discarded cigarette butts all over the field, all over the gravelled areas and outside the toilets. please respect the country code - Our outbuildings and yurts are a non smoking area.
+16. Guests discarded cigarette butts all over the field, all over the gravelled areas and outside the toilets. please respect the country code - Our outbuildings and yurts are a non smoking area.
 If you have to smoke, please dispose of your cigarette butts when fully extinguished responsibly in the bins provided, DO NOT SMOKE INSIDE THE YURT, INSIDE THE KITCHEN OR OUTBUILDINGS, NO SMOKING PERMITTED IN THE BATHROOMS.

-19. Guests expected the camp to be an insect free zone - as the camp is located in a 3 acre meadow we actively encourage insects which are vital to the eco system as they provide nutrition for the local birds, bees moths and butterflies.
-Please don't expect our camp to be totally free of wildlife!
+17. Guests expect the camp to be an insect free zone - the camp is located in a 3 acre meadow.
+Insects are vital to the eco system as they provide nutrition for the local birds, bees moths and butterflies.

-20. Guests took a bed spread from their yurt to the beach with them and then brought it back and left it in a heap on the floor inside the yurt, it was damp, covered in sand and sand insects and stinking of salty water - yuk!!.
+18. Guests took a bed spread from their yurt to the beach with them and then brought it back and left it in a heap on the floor inside the yurt, it was damp, covered in sand and sand insects and stinking of salty water - yuk!!.
 Please do not take bedding from the yurt to the beach with you.
 Do not remove any bedding from the yurt camp at any time.

-21. Guests tried to light the wood burning stove inside the yurt by carrying burning embers inside from the outside fire pit.
+19. Guests tried to light the wood burning stove inside the yurt by carrying burning embers inside from the outside fire pit.
 This caused large holes to be burned in the carpet and through to the groundsheet but very fortunately averted a major blaze.
 Please read very carefully all the instructions provided about using the wood burning stoves safely.
 The same guests also left without mentioning this - please report any damages as soon as they occur.

 Your cooperation is greatly appreciated.